Tantalum73/Go-APNS/README.md

         if !response.Sent() {
-          //handle the error in a way that fits you fmt.Printf("\nThere was an error sending to device %v : %v\n", response.Token, response.Error) } else {
+          //handle the error in a way that fits you fmt.Printf("\nThere was an error sending to device %v : %v\n", response.Token, response.Error)

+                  if response.Error == goapns.ErrorUnregistered {
+                      //The device was removed from APNS so the token can't be used anymore.
+                      //Update you database accordingly by using the Timestamp object that
+                      //gives a hint since when the token coult not be reached anymore. fmt.Printf("\nToken is not registered as valid token anymore since %v\n", response.Timestamp()) }

+        } else {
             fmt.Printf("\nPush successful for token: %v\n", response.Token)
         }